-Kat lives in Fife and has a passion for local produce and home cooking
+Kat lives in Fife and is passionate about seasonality, local produce and home cooking

 Author and artist Jack Harland has captured his passion for hillwalking in a new book, discovers Caroline Lindsay

 Exciting news – it’s the launch of the second Menu Food and Drink Awards!
 Following on from the success of 2018’s inaugural awards, held at the Old Course St Andrews in March, the Menu team is hoping this year’s event will be even bigger and better.

 This month I’m going to talk a little about one of the newest ingredients to come into the Newport kitchen on its way onto our menu.
 Monkfish liver – or foie gras of the sea as it’s also known – is amazing!